Conjoined twins are two babies who are born physically connected to each other.

 Because conjoined twins are so rare, and the cause isn't clear, it's unknown what might make some couples more likely to have conjoined twins.

 Pregnancy with conjoined twins is complex and greatly increases the risk of serious complications.
-Conjoined babies require surgical delivery by cesarean section (C-section) due to their anatomy.
+Conjoined babies require surgical delivery by cesarean section (C-section).

 As with twins, conjoined babies are likely to be born prematurely, and one or both could be stillborn or die shortly after birth.
-Severe health issues for twins can occur immediately — such as trouble breathing or heart problems — and later in life, such as scoliosis, cerebral palsy or learning disabilities.
+Severe health issues for twins can occur immediately, such as trouble breathing or heart problems.
+Later in life, health issues such as scoliosis, cerebral palsy or learning disabilities may occur.

-Conjoined twins can be diagnosed using standard ultrasound as early as the end of the first trimester.
-More-detailed ultrasounds and echocardiograms can be used about halfway through pregnancy to better determine the extent of the twins' connection and the functioning of their organs.
+Conjoined twins can be diagnosed using routine ultrasound as early as 7 to 12 weeks of pregnancy.
+More-detailed ultrasounds and tests that use sound waves to produce images of the babies' hearts (echocardiograms) can be used about halfway through pregnancy.
+These tests can better determine the extent of the twins' connection and the functioning of their organs.

-Treatment of conjoined twins depends on their unique circumstances — their health issues, where they're joined, whether they share organs or other vital structures, and other possible complications.
+Treatment of conjoined twins depends on their unique situation — their health issues, where they're joined, whether they share organs or other vital structures, and other possible complications.

 Monitoring during pregnancy

-If you're carrying conjoined twins, you should be closely monitored throughout your pregnancy.
-You'll likely be referred to a maternal and fetal medicine doctor who specializes in high-risk pregnancy.
-You may also be referred to other specialists such as:
+If you're carrying conjoined twins, you'll likely be closely monitored throughout your pregnancy.
+You'll likely be referred to a maternal and fetal medicine specialist in high-risk pregnancy.
+When needed, you may also be referred to other pediatric specialists in:

-Your doctors and others on your health care team learn as much as possible about your twins' anatomy, functional capabilities and prognosis to form a treatment plan for your twins.
+Your specialists and others on your health care team learn as much as possible about your twins.
+This includes learning about their body structures, their ability to perform certain activities (functional capabilities) and the likely outcome (prognosis) to form a treatment plan for your twins.

-A C-section is planned ahead of time, often two to four weeks before your due date.
+A C-section is planned ahead of time, often 3 to 4 weeks before your due date.

-Separation surgery is an elective procedure done usually a year or more after birth to allow time for planning and preparation.
+If a decision is made to separate the twins, separation surgery is usually done around 6 to 12 months after birth to allow time for planning and preparation.
 Sometimes an emergency separation may be needed if one of the twins dies, develops a life-threatening condition or threatens the survival of the other twin.

-Many complex factors must be considered as part of the decision to pursue separation surgery.
-Each set of conjoined twins presents a unique set of considerations due to variations in anatomy.
+Many complex factors must be considered as part of the decision to do separation surgery.
+Each set of conjoined twins presents a unique set of issues due to differences in body structure and function.
 Issues include:

 - Whether the twins share vital organs, such as the heart